By Kimberly Connella | December 22, 2020 | 0 Comments

 Today, health care organizations commonly partner with and rely on outside business associates to perform tasks.
-This often means granting third-party companies access to protected health information (PHI), which increases the chance of exposure and breaches.
+Subsequently, this often means granting third-party companies access to protected health information (PHI).
+Additionally, this action increases the chance of exposure and breaches.

 A business associate is an organization that creates, receives, maintains, or transmits PHI on behalf of a healthcare organization.

 As a result of the HIPAA Omnibus rule, healthcare organizations that require their business associates to access PHI must have a BAA to ensure HIPAA Privacy and Security Rules are met.
 Read more about HIPAA Privacy and Security Rules here.

-A BAA is a written arrangement between a health care organization and its business associates that highlights their commitment to security and lays the groundwork for protecting patient data.
+A BAA is a written arrangement between a healthcare organization and its business associates.
+It highlights their commitment to security and lays the groundwork for protecting patient data.

 A BAA contract is not a suggestion for health care providers and their business associates; it’s the law.

 Once you know what a BAA is, you can determine which businesses require one.

-A business associate is any organization or individual that accesses PHI on behalf of a health care provider.
-To be specific, the following are services for which health care providers could require other businesses or individuals to complete:
+A business associate is any organization or individual that accesses PHI on behalf of a healthcare provider.
+Specifically, the following are services for which health care providers could require other businesses or individuals to complete.

 – Consultants: management, billing, coding, transcription, or marketing companies.